Some Breathe Sigh of Relief in DC After Chauvin Is Convicted

 “I’m glad that we prevailed today.
 This is a start.
 It’s something big,” another person said with a smile visible under their mask.

 “As an African American woman, I am glad that I have lived to see this in my lifetime.
-I never thought I would live to see it, and I am 91 years old,” another member of the crowd said, describing herself as “so relieved.”
+I never thought I would live to see it, and I am 91 years old,” another member of the crowd said, adding, "I'm so relieved.”

-One man said the verdict gave him hope and his thoughts were on Floyd and his family.
+One man said the verdict gave him hope but his thoughts were primarily on Floyd and his family.

 “George Floyd should be here today,” he said.